Tera-bytes/CTF-s-solutions/PACTF_2019/La_espero/README.md

 ## koramikinoen-la-mondon-venis-nova-sento

-Remark: The hint wasn't really necessary here,as its only purpose was to let you know you are dealing with Esperanto.
+Remark: The hint wasn't really necessary here, as its only purpose was to let you know you are dealing with Esperanto.